 A District Education Authority (DEA) is a locally-elected body made up of community members who are interested in education.
-The DEA works with school staff and Regional School Operations (RSO) staff.
-Together, these bodies serve many of the functions of a school board, and are responsible for administration of school in Nunavut.
-Members are elected for a three year term.
+The DEA works with the school staff and Regional School Operations (RSO) staff.
+Together, these bodies serve many of the functions of a school board and are responsible for the administration of the school in Nunavut.
+Members are elected for a four-year term.

 The DEA is responsible for making important decisions concerning the delivery of education.
 Examples of these important decisions include: